bmarieg/Beth-Graham-Coding-Portfolio/README.md

 #### Writing:

 Here is a not-quite-finished draft of the first chapter of my PhD dissertation: ["Identifying the Common Components of Membrane Fusion Machines"](https://docs.google.com/document/d/1bUYGTsRMB0lVJzBC3nTN7hvt32DH5XRr/edit?usp=sharing&ouid=118309257677713383248&rtpof=true&sd=true).
-It fits somewhere in between theoretical biology and a review article.
+It is a sort of theoretical biology/review article.
 Not only is it obnoxiously long, but I decided to illustrate it.

+Here is a term paper I wrote as a PhD student for a course in Comparative Reproduction: ["Why is Tetraspanin CD9 Essential for Murine Fertilization?"](https://docs.google.com/document/d/1M90gAly-qdR4Odhdg_seZO4lfe1Flz7A/edit?usp=share_link&ouid=118309257677713383248&rtpof=true&sd=true).

 #### Illustration:

-Coming soon!
+Just for fun, here is a random smattering of my illustrations:

 Thanks for visiting!